Northkill Amish Settlement: Hochstetler massacre

 The Northkill settlement was on the edge of the Blue Mountain, the legal boundary of European settlement according to agreements with Native Americans.
 During the French and Indian War, Lenape warriors under the command of three French scouts attacked the Northkill settlement on September 19, 1757.
 The Indians attacked the Jacob Hochstetler homestead and set the house on fire.
 The Indians stood guard around the house, so the family could not escape without risking their lives.
-The Hochstetlers possessed firearms in their home (which they used for hunting), but due to the Anabaptist Christian doctrine of nonresistance, Jacob Hochstetler refused to allow the weapons to be used against the belligerent Indians.
+The Hochstetlers possessed firearms in their home (which they used for hunting), but due to the Anabaptist Christian doctrine of nonresistance, Jacob Hochstetler refused to allow the weapons to be used against the Indians.
 As the fire worsened, the family escaped out the cellar window, but the wounded Jacob Jr. (he had been shot during the initial attack) and Jacob Sr.'s wife, Anna (Lorentz) Hochstetler, slowed them down.
 She became stuck in the window during her escape and was later stabbed in the back and scalped.
 Another daughter (name unknown) and Jacob Jr. were killed.
 Jacob Sr. and Joseph and Christian (aged 11 and 13 years) were taken captive.

 Jacob escaped after about 8 months, but the boys were held for several years, and released in 1764 after a peace treaty between the natives and the British colonial authorities was agreed upon.
 Christian and Joseph Hochstetler became members of Christian churches that taught the doctrine of nonresistance.
 Christian converted to the Schwarzenau Brethren and became a minister.
 Altogether, more than one hundred and fifty Berks County residents were killed and about 150 were kidnapped by Native Americans during the French and Indian War.
 The number of Indians killed during this time is not known.